microsoft/hands-on-lab-redis/docs/workshop.md

 Welcome to this Azure Cache for Redis Workshop.
 You will be experimenting with Azure Cache for Redis in multiple labs to discover how it's integrated to other Azure services by running a real world scenarios.
 Don't worry, even if the challenges will increase in difficulty, this is a step by step lab, you will be guided through the whole process.

 During this workshop you will have the instructions to complete each steps.
-It is recommended to search for the answers in provided resources and links before looking at the solutions placed under the 'Toggle solution' panel for a challenged based learning experience.
+It is recommended to search for the answers in the provided resources and links before looking at the solutions placed under the **Toggle solution** panel for a challenged based learning experience.

 ## Prerequisites

 Before starting this workshop, be sure to have:

 - An Azure Subscription with the **Contributor** role to create and manage the labs' resources and deploy the infrastructure as code
-- Create a [fork][Repo-fork] of the repository to help you keep track of your changes
+- Create a [fork][Repo-fork] of the repository from the **main** branch to help you keep track of your changes
 - To run the different labs, you have 2 options:
-    - Local Environment
+    - Use a local environment
-    - Github Codespace
+    - Use a Github Codespace

 ### Use your own local environment